Jerome C. Katz

 - Credit Suisse.
 Served as counsel in a dispute involving a billion dollars in letters of credit in connection with the Mirant bankruptcy case in Texas.

 - MacAndrews & Forbes.
-Served as counsel for Revlon’s parent in a New York jury trial concerning a supplemental executive retirement plan.
+Served as counsel for Revlon’s parent in a New York state jury trial concerning a supplemental executive retirement plan.

 - Gallaher.
 Served as counsel for what was the U.K.’s largest tobacco company in the defense of product liability suits in the U.K. and Ireland.